With Head Instructor Anthony Von der Muhll, L.Ac., DAOM, DNBAO, FAIPM

 - And the skills, knowledge, and confidence, that you can represent to prospective patients, employers, insurers, and other medical professionals, that you have the training and commitment to treat neuromusculoskeletal pain and disability at the highest standards of safety and competence.

-Note regarding COVID19: Classes are currently being offered as live webinars, and/or for self-paced distance learning.
-We hope to return to in-person classes beginning in 2022, depending on COVID19 safety.
+Note regarding COVID19: Classes are currently being offered as a mix of live webinars, self-paced distance learning, and in-person classes requiring same-day home COVID testing and masking to participate.

 Note regarding in-person requirements for the Spine & Extremities series: In order to maintain the safety, quality, integrity, and reputation of the Certification program's instruction, we maintain the pre-pandemic requirement that the hands-on material from the Spine and Extremities classes be eventually taken in person.
 For any Spine and Extremities classes initially taken as webinars or distance-learning classes, in order to become certified, you will need to take the associated 1-day review/practicum lab twice--once as required for all certification applicants, and a second time to make up for the hands-on portions of any Spine and Extremities series initially taken as webinars or distance-learning courses.
 You will be provided with a discount code at the end of any Spine and Extremities classes taken as webinars or for distance-learning, which will reduce the total cost of the webinar + make-up lab to the price of the pre-pandemic live classes--in effect, giving you an additional 8 hours of in-person PDA/CEU instruction at no additional cost beyond the live class equivalent.
 While this may seem repetitious in print, based upon years of instructional experience, we are confident that taking the didactic classes + repeating the labs will greatly help internalize and consolidate your skills beyond what can be achieved through distance learning alone--many of our students sign up to repeat classes to "fill in the blanks" and hone their knowledge and abilities!